 Public and Parliaments kept in the dark on EU role in global COVID patent struggle

 On 20 May the EU Council of Ministers discussed their collective position over a proposal to waive Big Pharma’s patent monopolies on COVID vaccines and treatment.
 But they are keeping these crucial discussions hidden behind closed doors.
 It’s only thanks to leaked documents that we have an insight into the official Council position – the EU member states’ common position – on one of the major global political battles of our time.
+A complaint by CEO has led to a concession from the Council, but it is not enough.

 All eyes are on the European Union when it comes to one of the crucial political question of how low income countries can access COVID vaccines and treatments.
 In October 2020 India and South Africa tabled a proposal at the World Trade Organisation (WTO) to waive intellectual property rights, in order for COVID vaccines to be produced on a far larger scale so low income countries can get vaccinated.
 However, the proposal has been blocked since then by the EU, Switzerland, and other high-income countries.